jmzagorski/ProxySwitch/README.md

 # ProxySwitch
 turns internet proxy on/off through registry in windows.
-Plus does the same for developer tools npm and git
+Plus does the some developer tools (see dev_on.bat)

 #thanks to [StackOverflow](http://stackoverflow.com/questions/26708347/windows-desktop-widget-to-turn-proxy-on-and-off)